Finding branch-decompositions of matroids, hypergraphs, and more: The algorithm

 \subsection{Data structure}

 Given an input matrix, we will apply the preprocessing in Subsection~\ref{subsec:preprocessing} as follows: We first apply the algorithm in Lemma~\ref{lem:RRL} and then apply the algorithm in Lemma~\ref{lem:CRL}, and then finally reapply the algorithm in Lemma~\ref{lem:RRL}.
-After these steps, we may assume that the subspace arrangement $\V=\{V_1,V_2,\ldots , V_n\}$ is represented as an $r\times m$ matrix $M$ and an ordered partition $\mathcal{I}=\{I_1,I_2,\ldots , I_n\}$ of $\{1,2,\ldots , m\}$ such that \begin{itemize} \item $r\leq m\le kn$, \item $M$ is in reduced row echelon form with no zero rows, \item for each $i\in\{1,2,\ldots,n\}$, the column vectors of $M[I_i]$ are linearly independent, $V_i$ is a column space of $M[I_i]$, and $\abs{I_i}\leq k$. \end{itemize} In a branch-decomposition $(T,\L)$ of $\V$, although $\L$ is a mapping from the set of all leaves to $\V$, we implement $\L$ as a mapping to $\{1,2,\ldots , n\}$ so that $\L$ refers the index of the corresponding subspace in $\V$.
-When we carry out a computation\footnote{Throughout the entire algorithm, we read $M[I_i]$ only in two cases: one for preprocessing, the other for computing the transcript.} on the actual subspaces $V_i$ of $\V$, we read the basis of $V_i$ stored as the column vectors of $M[I_i]$.
+After these steps, we may assume that the subspace arrangement $\V=\{V_1,V_2,\ldots , V_n\}$ is represented as an $r\times m$ matrix~$M$ and an ordered partition $\mathcal{I}=\{I_1,I_2,\ldots , I_n\}$ of $\{1,2,\ldots , m\}$ such that \begin{itemize} \item $r\leq m\le kn$, \item $M$ is in reduced row echelon form with no zero rows, \item for each $i\in\{1,2,\ldots,n\}$, the column vectors of $M[I_i]$ are linearly independent, $V_i$ is a column space of $M[I_i]$, and $\abs{I_i}\leq k$. \end{itemize} In a branch-decomposition $(T,\L)$ of~$\V$, although $\L$ is a mapping from the set of all leaves to $\V$, we implement $\L$ as a mapping to $\{1,2,\ldots , n\}$ so that $\L$ refers the index of the corresponding subspace in $\V$.
+When we carry out a computation on the actual subspaces $V_i$ of~$\V$, we read the basis of $V_i$ stored as the column vectors of~$M[I_i]$.
+Throughout the entire algorithm, we read $M[I_i]$ only in two cases: one for preprocessing, the other for computing the transcript.
 Therefore, we assume that $(T,\L)$ is represented using $O(n\log n)$ space.

-For a subspace $B$ over $\F$ and a $B$-namu $(T,\alpha,\lambda,U)$, we represent $B'=\alpha(v,e)$ as a matrix $M_{B,B'}$ having $\dim B$ rows and $\dim B'$ columns, see Subsection~\ref{subsec:operations} for details.
+For a subspace $B$ over $\F$ and a $B$-namu $(T,\alpha,\lambda,U)$, we represent $B'=\alpha(v,e)$ as a matrix $M_{B,B'}$ having $\dim B$ rows and $\dim B'$ columns; see Subsection~\ref{subsec:operations} for details.
 The subspace $U$ of $B$ is represented in the same way.
-Therefore, every $B$-namu $(T,\alpha,\lambda,U)$ of width at most $k$ admits a representation of size $O\left(\abs{V(T)} \left((\dim B)^2\log\abs{\F} + \log(k+1) \right) \right)$.
+Therefore, every $B$-namu $(T,\alpha,\lambda,U)$ of width at most~$k$ admits a representation of size